-To succeed at selling at flea markets you have to be good at making connections with customers.
+To succeed at selling, you have to be good at connecting with customers.
 After all, with today’s online shopping availability, the one advantage you have is that your customers can actually connect with the seller...that’s you!
-If you don’t make connections, all the customers are seeing is your prices, and good luck competing based on price alone.
+If you don’t make connections, all the customers see are your prices, and good luck competing based on price alone.

-Too often at flea markets and craft shows, a customer will walk into a booth only to see the vendor head-down in their smart phone.
+Too often at flea markets and craft shows, a customer will walk into a booth only to see the vendor head-down looking at their phone.
 What a turn off!

-A simple smile and greeting can go a long way in making a good impression and closing sales at your flea market booth.
-Research has shown that there is a strong correlation between positive business results and smiling.
+A simple smile and greeting can go a long way in making a good impression and closing sales.
+Research shows that there is a strong correlation between positive business results and smiling.
 Put the phone down and smile.
 This tells a shopper that you love what you do and you are happy to be there.